 Have you ever been asked to provide a cancelled cheque while applying for a loan or a bank account or a credit card?
 If yes, then you may be wondering what it is all about.
 Why don’t you go through this short post and know more?
 Read on!

 What is cancelled cheque?

 Don’t have any idea about what is cancelled cheque ?
-A cancelled cheque in India denotes to any cheque that has been cancelled by writing the word ‘cancelled’ across it by drawing two parallel lines.
-A cancelled cheque is proof that you are actually the owner of the account in a bank.
-A cancelled cheque is basically needed for Know Your Customer (KYC) purposes to provide your services.
+A canceled cheque in India denotes any cheque that has been canceled by writing the word ‘canceled’ across it by drawing two parallel lines.
+A canceled cheque is a proof that you are actually the owner of the account in a bank.
+Cancelled cheque is basically needed for Know Your Customer (KYC) purposes to provide your services.

 The cancelled cheque may also be required to facilitate many financial services from EPF funds withdrawal to ECS set up from an account to buy products on EMIs.

 While issuing a cancelled cheque, all that you need to do is take a cheque leaf out of your checkbook and write the word ‘Cancelled’ in either capital or sentence case.
 You can use blue or black ink to do that.
 You can draw two lines parallel and write ‘Cancelled’ diagonally in between those two lines.

 While making a cancelled cheque, you are not needed to sign it as it does not have any monetary value.
 It means that the cancelled cheque can’t be used to send or receive money.